brisa-build/brisa/docs/02-building-your-application/01-routing/01-pages-and-layouts.md

 }
 ```

+This allows access to these values from the web components store.

 This setup also enables subsequent [server actions](/docs/building-your-application/data-fetching/server-actions) to access the same `store`, as the communication flows through the client:

 `server render` → `client` → `server action` → `client`